 The Doodle Man has been doodling, and doodling and, well, doodling.
-Most recently spending the best part of five days scribbling across the walls of a makeshift underpass formed by some builders hoardings on Great Eastern Street in Shoreditch.
+Most recently he’s been spending the best part of five days scribbling across the walls of a makeshift underpass.
+It was a tunnel formed by some builders hoardings on Great Eastern Street in Shoreditch.

 He’s been busy, also completing another piece a little bit further down on Curtain Road.
-His black and white doodles featuring characters and shapes and anything else to come to mind have been an intriguing addition to the street art scene in the area.
+His black and white doodles feature characters and shapes.
+Alongside anything else to come to mind.
+They’ve been an intriguing addition to the street art scene in the area.

-An illustration graduate, the Doodle Man otherwise known as Sam Cox, will also soon be hosting a solo show at the Hoxton Gallery on Old Street.
-A sneak view inside and it looks like the doodling isn’t just confined to the streets, he’s covered the walls of the gallery too.
+An illustration graduate, the Doodle Man, also known as Sam Cox, will also soon be hosting a solo show at the Hoxton Gallery on Old Street.
+A sneak view inside and it looks like the doodling isn’t just confined to the streets.
+He’s covered the walls of the gallery too.

 His works have also proved popular with photographers and hipsters wanting a cool backdrop on which to pose.
 The doodles that he’s been creating on the streets of Shoreditch have been fairly epic so the scale is there to create an impressive mass mural.